ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Transport Property Names {#property-names}

 Transport Properties are referred to by property names.
 For the purposes of this document, these names are alphanumeric strings in which words may be separated by hyphens.
+Specifically, the following characters are allowed for letters: small letters `a-z`, capital letters `A-Z`, digits `0-9` and the underscore `_`.
 These names serve two purposes:

 - Allowing different components of a TAPS implementation to pass Transport